redneckz/react-bem-helper/README.md

 and *style* artifacts (CSS, Less, Sass, ...) computing valid class names and ensuring compliance with the BEM naming convention (configurable).

+Also compared to other libraries this small utility is aimed at *simplicity* and incremental adaptation of *BEM*.

 # Features

 1. Decorators *\@block*, *\@element*, *\@modifier* to define *BEM* entities